mohitpai/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

 >[!CONTEXTUALHELP]
 >id="campaigns_list"
 >title="Campaigns"
 >abstract="With Campaigns, you can deliver one-time content to a specific segment across multiple channels.
-Before creating a new campaign, make sure you have a message preset and an Adobe Experience Platform segment ready for use."
+Before creating a new campaign, make sure you have a channel surface (i.e. message preset) and an Adobe Experience Platform segment ready for use."

 ## About campaigns {#about}